joshbegley/nyt-latest/README.md

 `The Sabres' goaltending needs to be better if they have any hope of competing in 2025-26.`\
 https://nytimes.com/athletic/6484573/2025/07/10/buffalo-sabres-alex-lyon-devon-levi/

-**Ronald Acuña Jr. homers twice in return to lineup, confirms he's participating in HR Derby**\
+**Ronald AcuÃ±a Jr. homers twice in return to lineup, confirms he's participating in HR Derby**\
-`Acuña helped lead the Braves to a 9-2 win over the A's and end their 0-for California skid.`\
+`AcuÃ±a helped lead the Braves to a 9-2 win over the A's and end their 0-for California skid.`\
 https://nytimes.com/athletic/6484930/2025/07/10/braves-ronald-acuna-jr-home-runs/

 **Will internal growth be enough to push Red Wings into the playoffs?**\